 And there you go, if you’re having any stuttering or FPS drops even after Cyberpunk 2077 1.5 Patch, this will hopefully fix it

 Cyberpunk 2077 Optimization Takeaways

 Our lengthy benchmarks here at exputer prove that Cyberpunk 2077’s main problem isn’t optimization itself.
-Instead, it’s graphics settings that are too outdated and do not provide a benchmark system like Assassin’s Creed Valhalla or GTA V does.
+Instead, its graphics settings are too outdated and do not provide a benchmark system like Assassin’s Creed Valhalla or GTA V does.
 More importantly, some of its settings aren’t executed well; they do not make any difference, while others seem to be faulty and do not perform their role.
 The game was just released last week, and it’s still early to pass any comments, but hopefully, there will be more optimization on the way.

 If you plan on buying the game, make sure your hardware is decent, and you can run the game at the resolution you want.
 Also, make sure that you aren’t considering the system requirements written on the Cyberpunk website.
 They are incorrect, and I’d rather suggest checking your desired hardware benchmarks on YouTube.

 If you have any questions related to Cyberpunk 2077 Settings or this guide, in particular, let us know in the comments below.